The Naked and Famous: 2014–present: Simple Forms, Recover and Xayalith solo career

 The Naked and Famous performed at Coachella in 2014.
 On 20 November 2014, the band announced that they had begun working on a third album.
 The band began tracking for the album in September 2015.
 In March 2016, they performed at the Wanderland Music and Arts Festival in Manila.

 On 3 July 2016, the band announced their new single "Higher" would be released on 7 July.
 Upon the single's release, the band revealed that their third studio album, Simple Forms, was set to be released on 14 October 2016 via their label Somewhat Damaged in conjunction with Kobalt Label Services.
 On 24 August 2016, they released another single titled "Laid Low".
 The album was recorded at Powers' Echo Park studio and released as per the announcement.

 In February 2017, it was announced that the band would perform as opening acts, alongside Wavves, in Blink-182's 2017 spring tour which would visit mostly the southern United States.

+Arron Short founded a new project called Space Above and released the album Still with them on February 17 2017.
+The project was described as "Darker" and without the pop structures of Naked and Famous.

 The band released an acoustic compilation album titled A Still Heart on 9 March 2018, at which time they indicated that they were working on their fourth studio album.
-That same month, it was announced that founding member Aaron Short and Jesse Wood had departed the band.
+That same month, it was announced that Jesse Wood and founding member Aaron Short had departed the band.
 Following their departure, Luna Shadows joined the band on piano.
 The group released A Still Heart (Live) on 8 June 2018.

 Sometime before March 2020, the group parted ways with Beadle and Shadows.

 In April 2020, the band announced that Recover, their fourth studio album, would be released on 24 July 2020.

-Xayalith solo career

-In late 2021, lead vocalist Alisa Xayalith broadcast a tune called "High Fidelity", the debut song from the singer's forthcoming EP.
+In October 2025, the band performed together for the first time in over five years, at the 2025 Singapore Grand Prix.